Predicting Global HRTFs From Scanned Head Geometry Using Deep Learning and Compact Representations

-\section{Introduction}
+\firstsection{Introduction}

-\IEEEPARstart{I}{n} virtual reality (VR) and augmented reality (AR) applications, binaural rendering aims at providing an immersive environment for the listener.
-Head-related transfer functions (HRTFs) are believed to be a vital tool for spatial auditory display.
+In mixed reality (MR) and augmented reality (AR) applications, binaural rendering aims at providing an immersive environment for the listener.
+For the successful implementation of AR/VR systems, it is well established that spatial or three-dimensional audio is important for enhancing immersiveness when paired with video~\cite{xie2013head}.
+Head-related transfer functions (HRTFs) are believed to be a vital tool for spatial auditory display, enabling the listener to efficiently assign direction and distance information to the auditory events~\cite{Blauert1996}.
 An HRTF set, containing a set of HRTFs with different relative source-listener directions, provides the magnitude, temporal and spectral cues that the auditory system utilizes for spatial perception.
 For current binaural synthesis engines, most of them are using non-individual generic HRTFs.
 This is known to cause compromised results such as weak externalization, front-back confusion, and misplaced auditory images.
 Ideally for each listener, the fully personalized HRTFs are desired.
-However, due to the fact that there is no easy way to provide one's full HRTF set through measuring or computation~\cite{guezenoc2020hrtf}, the effective ways to obtain personalized HRTFs are still under exploration.
+However, due to the fact that there is no easy way to provide one's full HRTF set through measuring or computation~\cite{guezenoc2020hrtf}, effective ways to obtain personalized HRTFs are still under exploration.

-In the past two decades, a great amount of work has been made toward the goal to bring personalized HRTFs, from multiple approaches such as HRTF recommendation/synthesis from key anthropometric features~\cite{zotkin2003hrtf, hu2008hrtf, grindlay2007multilinear, bilinski2014hrtf}.
-With the growth of deep learning techniques, in more recent work, HRTF prediction was performed from mesh voxelization \cite{zhou2021predictability}, auto-encoding ear images and mesh \cite{miccini2020hrtf, miccini2021hybrid, fantini2021hrtf}, notch frequency estimation with ear shape \cite{onofrei20203d}.
-There are also attempts in spherical harmonics (SH) based global HRTF prediction \cite{wang2021global, xi2021magnitude}.
+In the past two decades, a great amount of work has been made toward the goal to bring personalized HRTFs, from multiple approaches such as HRTF recommendation/synthesis from key anthropometric features~\cite{Zotkin, Hu2008, Grindlay2007, bilinski2014hrtf}.
+With the growth of deep learning techniques, in more recent work, HRTF prediction was performed from mesh voxelization \cite{Zhou2021}, auto-encoding ear images and mesh \cite{Miccini2020, Miccini2021, Fantini2021, Yao2022}, notch frequency estimation with ear shape \cite{onofrei20203d}.